Original

 Day 3 - Maymyo to Hsipaw

 We head north in our bus and jump off to board the train before it heads over the famous Goitek Viaduct.
 A tribute to British engineering and persistence.
 The views are breathtaking.
 Further on we arrive at our base in Hsipaw.
 Once the centre of a Shan Kingdom this sleepy backwater will mesmerize you.
 Amongst the air of colonial small town there is a feel that you have stepped back in time.
 If permission is available our intention is to walk to a remote village and spend the night in a Monastery or village house.
-Bedding will be provided.
-An unforgettable stay
+Bedding will be provided for this unforgettable stay

 Day 4 - Hsipaw